aredn/documentation/arednGettingStarted/node_admin.rst

 |

 Download Firmware
-  If your node has Internet access you can click the *refresh* icon on the right side of the field in order to update the list of available images.
+  If your node has Internet access or access to a firmware repository on your local network, you can click the *refresh* icon on the right side of the field in order to update the list of available images.
 Select the image to download, click the ``Fetch and Update`` button, and wait for the firmware to download and be installed.
 A progress bar at the bottom of the display will show the status of the download and update.

 Upload Firmware
-  If you have a new firmware image that you already downloaded from the AREDN |trade| website to your local computer, click the ``Browse`` button and navigate to the location where you saved the firmware file.
+  If you have a new firmware image that you already downloaded to your local computer from the AREDN |trade| website or a local firmware repository, click the ``Browse`` button and navigate to the location where you saved the firmware file.
 After selecting the firmware file, click the ``Fetch and Update`` button and wait for the firmware to upload and be installed.
 A progress bar at the bottom of the display will show the status of the process.

 Sideload Local Firmware
-  If you need to upgrade the firmware on a node which has a marginal connection to the network, the standard web/http method may not reliably transfer the image to the node.
+  If you need to remotely upgrade the firmware on a node which has a marginal connection to the network, the standard web/http method may not reliably transfer the image to the node.
 In this situation you may want to use an independent means of uploading the firmware to the node before beginning the upgrade process.
 Choose an upload method such as ``scp`` (secure copy) with a long connection timeout, which may allow the file transfer to continue the upload in the event of a network interruption.
 Transfer the new firmware file to your node, place it in the ``/tmp/web`` folder, and name it ``local_firmware.bin``.
-Once the node detects the ``/tmp/web/local_firmware.bin`` file is present, then the filename in the field at the right will be active.
+Once the node detects the presence of ``/tmp/web/local_firmware.bin``, then the filename in the field at the right will be active.
 Click the ``Fetch and Update`` button and wait for the firmware to be installed.
 A progress bar at the bottom of the display will show the status of the process.

 By clicking **Advanced Options** you can configure additional settings.